 So if you note, a small distance of even 5cms between the waterline and the opening is considered in compliance.

 What if we have a swell of more than a few meters?

 Even when we are complying with the damage stability requirements, the compartment can get flooded in this case and everything changes.

-Worst case of damage stability
+The worst case of damage stability

-Finally I come to the concluding part.
+Finally, I come to the concluding part.

 The damage stability requirements have defined the minimum required criteria for each element.

 Except for the distance of waterline from opening through which progressive flooding can take place.

 This is a critical factor too.

 If the distance is too small, the vessel will still comply with the requirements but the whole scenario will change if the compartment gets flooded through this opening because of weather conditions.